What is Safe Simple Trading?

 Total Net Profit before slippage and commisions: $6,017.50*

 Anyone can do this.
 It takes no more than a couple of hours a day.
-It generates substantial propfits with relatively small upfront investment.
-And the cost of the memberhip that puts this within reach is only $57 per monthy, guaranteed for as long a you maintain your membership.
+It generates substantial profits with relatively small upfront investment.
+And the cost of the memberhip that puts this within reach is unusually low.

 How much does it cost?

-$57 a month, guranteed to never increae as long as you maintain your memberhip.
+$57 a month forever, as long as you maintain your memberhip.
 And right now you can get the second month free.
+Just click the button.